mwpreston/rubrik-roxie-plugin-for-errbot/README.md

 There are a few services you'll need in order to get this project off the ground:

-* [Errbot](https://errbot.readthedocs.io/en/latest/) - without an actual Errbot installation we can't do much with a plugin :)
+* [Errbot](https://errbot.readthedocs.io/en/latest/) - without an actual Errbot installation we can't do much with a plugin :shrug
 * Rubrik CDM 4.0 or later - the platform that protects provisioned workloads

 ## :muscle: How You Can Help